 Jan.
 11 — I-70 was closed both ways for several hours outside Glenwood Springs because of a shooting involving a law-enforcement officer.
 The Garfield County Sheriff's office has not released any additional information about the shooting.
 It is unclear if anyone was injured.

 Jan.
 6 — A Denver police officer shot and killed a man on an interstate ramp in Aurora.
 The man was driving a stolen vehicle when an officer encountered him in Denver and followed him to I-225 and Iliff Avenue in Aurora, according to Denver Division Chief Ron Thomas.
 After Police made a traffic stop, the man exited his vehicle and threatened officers with a gun, officials said.
 An officer then shot and killed him.
-The man's name has not been released.
+The suspect was later identified as Nico Descheenie and the officer was identified as Denver Police Officer Joseph Heckenkamp.
+District Attorney George Brauchler decided in June 2020 that Heckenkamp was justified in his use of deadly force in the incident.

 Jan.
 1 — Police shot and killed a man in Denver's Westwood neighborhood.
 A Denver Police spokesperson said multiple officers responded to a call that came in at 12:50 a.m.
 Denver Police identified the man killed on New Year's Day when he allegedly lunged at them with a knife as 20-year-old Gerardo Antonio Conchas-Busto.
 According to authorities, a roommate told police that Conchas-Busto attacked and threatened him with a butcher knife.
 Police said one officer fired one round and another fired five at Conchas-Busto during a home sweep.
 It's unclear how many times the man was hit.
 The incident was captured on the officers' body cameras and a butcher-style knife with a 10-inch blade was recovered at the scene, police said.